PeterWangIntel/crosswalk-website/zzz_archive-[Moving-Existing-Cordova-App-To-Crosswalk].md

+*The content of this page has been promoted to the main website at https://crosswalk-project.org/#documentation/cordova/migrate_an_application.*

 ### Step 1
 Import the existing Cordova app into Android Development Tool (ADT).
 If you created your app with Cordova command-line tool, the Android platform should be in `platforms/android`.
 Uncheck the `CordovaLib` project so that you only import the app project.
 Then press `Finish`.
 ### Step 2